ChrisMolanus/mab_simulator/README.md

 and allocates it to customers "Epsilon" percent of the time, we see that the policy may swap between two actions that have a close reward value and pretty much ignore the rest.
 This policy is usually best suited for companies that tend to run short campaigns because the market they are in requires them to change often.
-One of the problems that may occur with this policy is that by change an action got a string of good reward in the beginning and the policy then starting using it as the Exploit.
+One of the problems that may occur with this policy is that if by chance an action got a string of good reward in the beginning, the policy then starting using it as the Exploit while it might not be a global optimum.
-This will result in the other actions not getting enough samples to demonstrate they are better, and the policy will get stuck in a local minimum for too long.
+Because this action is taken most of the time it will result in the other actions not getting enough samples to demonstrate they are better, and the policy will get stuck in a local minimum for too long.
 However, if the company mainly runs shorter campaigns a policy like this can quickly find "an" optimum instead of exploring too much which results in lower revenues.

 ## BayesianGroundhog
 This is a policy based on Thomson sampling from a Beta distribution of product convert rates.